• Skip to primary navigation

 But it's more nutritious when eaten raw, so you can add it to various salads.

-You'll have a fresh-tasting dish that can complement the other cooked dishes nicely.
+You'll have a fresh-tasting dish that can go with the other cooked dishes nicely.

 If you want to consume it cooked, make sure not to overcook the veggie, or you'll be left with a soggy and strong smell that can be unappetizing.